qingsongedu/Awesome-TimeSeries-SpatioTemporal-LM-LLM/README.md

 * AI for IT Operations (AIOps) on Cloud Platforms: Reviews, Opportunities and Challenges, in *arXiv* 2023. [\[paper\]](https://arxiv.org/abs/2304.04661)

 ## Citation
-#### If you find this repository helpful for your work, please kindly cite our survey paper.
+#### If you find this repository helpful for your work, please kindly cite:

 ```bibtex
 @misc{wen2023llmfortimeseriesaiops,